mlindgren/blog-archive/source/projects/mocap/index.markdown

-Alignment curves seek to solve the problem that when "Given a blending between two motions with a rotation, the linear blend fails once the angle between the motions are larger than 180 degrees.
+Alignment curves seek to solve the problem that when "Given a blending between two motions with a rotation, the linear blend fails once the angle between the motions are larger than 180 degrees."
 (Slot, 2007) Alignment curves give each motion a "vote" on the figure's orientation, and votes are taken into account alongside blend weights when determining the final motion.
 Since all bones branch from the root, the alignment change is only applied to the root.